impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 echo "Hello globetrotter"
 ```

-[Here](https://web.archive.org/web/20230412072332/https://www.freecodecamp.org/news/symlink-tutorial-in-linux-how-to-create-and-remove-a-symbolic-link/){:target="_blank" rel="noopener"} is another link on more operations you can do with symlinks, including:
+[Here](https://web.archive.org/web/20230412072332/https://www.freecodecamp.org/news/symlink-tutorial-in-linux-how-to-create-and-remove-a-symbolic-link/){:target="_blank" rel="noopener" } is another link on more operations you can do with symlinks, including:

  - creating symlinks for folders
  - removing a symlink with the `-l` flag